OpenAI Daybreak Turns Codex Into Enterprise Security

 The sharpest difference: Glasswing's model autonomously identified and exploited a 17-year-old FreeBSD RCE vulnerability without human direction.
 Daybreak's GPT-5.5 confirms findings in sandboxes and proposes patches, but the autonomous exploitation capability sits in the restricted Cyber tier, not the standard flow.

 Glasswing is a coordinated disclosure effort - Anthropic used Mythos Preview to find thousands of zero-days in major OS and browser codebases, then disclosed them responsibly with launch partners.
-Daybreak is a commercial product aimed at organizations that want ongoing security integrated into development.
+Mozilla's Firefox 150 was the first public proof point.
+Daybreak is a commercial product aimed at organizations that want ongoing security integrated into development, not a single coordinated-disclosure surge.

 Where It Falls Short